imperva/terraform-provider-dsfhub/website/docs/r/log_aggregator.md

 - `project` - (String) Project separates different resources of multiple users and control access to specific resources
 - `proxy` - (String) Proxy to use for AWS calls if aws_proxy_config is populated the proxy field will get populated from the http value there
 - `pubsub_subscription` - (String) Pub/Sub subscription, e.g. "projects/my-project-name/subscriptions/my-subscription-name"
+- `pull_type` - (String) The method used to pull data from an Alibaba logstore.
+Possible values: "log_client", "consumer_group".
+Defaults to "log_client".
 - `region` - (String) For cloud systems with regions, the default region or region used with this asset
 - `s3_provider` - (String) The type of AWS RDS instance that the S3 asset is receiving audit logs from.
 Accepted value: \"aws-rds-mssql\", required only for AWS RDS MS SQL SERVER auditing workflow up to DSF version 4.19.
 - `server_host_name` - (String) Hostname (or IP if name is unknown)